 I get it.
 The world is full of distractions.
 Just look at Netflix; You could sit down with the intention to watch one episode of Friends.
 Next thing you’re eight seasons in, and you’ve just found out Rachel is pregnant.

 Rest is more important than Rachel’s baby daddy (spoiler; It’s Ross).
 You need to remind yourself that taking the time to wind down and rest is good for you.
 Feeling fatigued due to inadequate sleep is a real mood killer, and can impact many other areas of your life.
-Your productivity, appearance, social skills and ability to handle difficult situations all suffer when we’re chronically fatigued.
+Your productivity, appearance, social skills and ability to handle difficult situations all suffer when you’re chronically fatigued.

 Make sure you get enough rest.